mek4nr/django-smooth-perms/docs/index.rst

 Admin
 -----

-How add permissions in admin
+How to add permissions in admin

 .. toctree::
    :maxdepth: 3